kammitama5/kammitama5.github.io/_posts/2017-5-14-Sunday-May-14th.md

 I *really* enjoyed this presentation.
 I watched all the way from the beginning, to the end.
 Really, really enjoyable, and I learned *a lot*.
+I also found his explanations to be *incredibly* clear.
+The Predicate Logic course that I'm taking also went hand in hand, which was helpful, because it did touch on \Sigma and \Pi vs \Forall and \ThereExists.

 Some of my writing is in LaTeX notation.
 I'm putting them here so that later on, I can look back, amend, etc.